-Motorists face a lot of potential distractions from today’s technology, and Apple’s new Watch – dubbed the ‘iWatch’ – will be the latest to join the list when it goes on sale in the UK in spring.
+Drivers face a lot of potential distractions from today’s technology, and Apple’s new watch – dubbed the ‘iWatch’ – will be the latest to join the list when it goes on sale in the UK in spring.
 But drivers who count themselves as fans of the Apple brand shouldn’t get too excited just yet – Apple’s Watch will be illegal to use when driving.

 The Department for Transport (DfT) has confirmed that the Apple Watch, and any similar devices – often referred to as wearable technology – are illegal to use when driving or riding a motorcycle.

 As with a mobile phone, smart phone or tablet, drivers caught using an Apple Watch can be issued with a fixed penalty notice, which means three points added to their licence and a £100 fine.